Charlie Day: Always Sunny in Philadelphia Creator Says You Shouldn't Just 'Do What Makes You Happy'

 My last story of what led me from there to here is the literal act of agreeing to be here.
 When President Hopey came to Los Angeles to sit down with me my first thought was, "here it comes, they're gonna ask me for money."
 But when he asked me to speak to you today, I quickly accepted.
-Then as is the case with all great opportunities, reality of what I had to do began to set in.
-"Dear God" I said to myself, "I'm actually going to have to give a speech."
+Then as is the case with all great opportunities, the reality of what I had to do began to set in.
+"Dear God," I said to myself, "I'm actually going to have to give a speech."
 I am not a public speaker.
-I have a voice like a ten year old who smokes.
+I have a voice like a ten-year-old who smokes.
 "How am I going to do this?"

 But I didn't back out.
 I'm here today speaking to you.
 And I know I will be posted on YouTube and judged and compared by all who care to see.
 But my lesson is this.
 I don't give a shit.

 You cannot let a fear of failure or a fear of comparison or a fear of judgment stop you from doing the things that will make you great.
 You cannot succeed without the risk of failure.
 You cannot have a voice without the risk of criticism.
 You cannot love without the risk of loss.
 You must take these risks.

 Everything I'm truly proud of in this life has been a terrifying prospect for me.
 From my first play to hosting "Saturday Night Live," getting married, being a father, and speaking to you today.
 None of it comes easy.
 People will tell you to do what makes you happy, but all this has been hard work.
 And I'm not always happy.